Andrew Forbes

 Andrew Forbes (born 1993 in Perth, Scotland) is a Scottish organist.
 He is the Director of Music of Glasgow Cathedral and the Artistic Director of Glasgow Cathedral Festival.
 He is an organist, harpsichordist and conductor as well as a trustee of the Glasgow Society of Organists.
 In addition to his work at Glasgow Cathedral, he has a freelance career as a soloist and ensemble player, with appearances on BBC TV and radio, and concert performances across Europe at venues including the Philharmonie de Paris.
 Since 2017 Forbes has taught organ in the junior department of the Royal Conservatoire of Scotland.

 Education and early career

 Originally from Perth, Scotland, Forbes was educated at Perth Academy, receiving organ lessons from Eoin Bennet in St John's Kirk, Perth.
 He took an undergraduate degree in naval architecture at the University of Strathclyde, during which he held the post of organ scholar at University of Glasgow.
 In 2012 he played the grand organ of the Royal Albert Hall with the BBC Scottish Symphony Orchestra and NYOS for a performance of Respighi’s Pines of Rome.
 He was later organ scholar at St Mary's Episcopal Cathedral, Edinburgh, during which time he was made an Associate of the Royal College of Organists and won first prize at the Northern Ireland International Organ Competition.
 Forbes graduated MMus (Distinction) in 2017 from the Royal Conservatoire of Scotland, also winning the Prize for Early Music.
+In 2022 he performed Dick Lee's Winds of Change (2022), written for Forbes and the 1876 Father Willis organ in Cottiers, Glasgow.